-2The same applies to other studies that have documentated transitions out of agency work without any reference to a suitably chosen control group of workers that did not join agency work.
-Examples include the studies by Finegold, Levenson, and van Buren (2003), and Segal and Sullivan (1997b) for the US.
+^{2.} The same applies to other studies that have documentated transitions out of agency work without any reference to a suitably chosen control group of workers who did not join agency work.
+Examples include the studies by Finegold, Levenson, and van Buren (2003), and Segal and Sullivan (1997b) for the United States.

-Mealli, and Namicini (2005), also applying propensity score matching, estimate the effect of a THS work assignment with Manpower in two regions of Italy in early 2001 on the probability to find a permanent job after 18 months.
+Positive employment effects have also been found in the majority of studies that focus exclusively on the consequences of THS employment.
+Using Spanish social security administrative data for 1995 to 2000, García-Pérez and Muñoz-Bullón (2005) estimate a switching regression model to control for self-selection into agency work so as to quantify the effects of THS work spells on occupational upgrading and the chances of workers to find permanent employment (defined as holding an open-ended work contract).
+The results show that especially high-skilled workers benefit in their subsequent chances of obtaining such employment from a work spell in THS employment.
+Almus et al. (1999), in turn, examined whether workers unemployed in late 1996 in the German state of Rhineland-Palatinate benefited in terms of their postagency work employment chances from working in nonprofit THS firms that received special subsidies under a program of the federal German government designed to assist the reintegration of unemployed job-seekers.
+Using data for three employment office districts, they find former agency workers to exhibit significantly higher chances of employment outside agency work than the control group of unemployed workers not previously working in nonprofit agency work.
+Ichino, Mealli, and Nannicini (2005), also applying propensity-score matching, estimate the effect of a THS work assignment with Manpower in two regions of Italy in early 2001 on the probability to find a permanent job after eighteen months.
 They find THS work to increase the chances of permanent employment for workers by as much as 19 percentage points in Tuscany and by 11 percentage points in Sicily, compared to baseline probabilities of matched controls of 31 and 23 percent, respectively.
 This estimated treatment effect, however, is barely significant for Sicily.
-Furthermore, it is highly heterogeneous with respect to observable characteristics such as age, education and firm's sector.
-Finally, Autor and Houseman (2005) exploit the random assignment of welfare-to-work clients in 1999-2003 (Work First program) across several welfare service providers with substantially different placement rates at temporary help jobs in a major metropolitan area in the US state of Michigan to study the effect of holding a THS job on the labor market advancement for low-skilled workers.
+Furthermore, it is highly heterogeneous with respect to observable characteristics such as age, education, and firm's sector.
+Finally, Autor and Houseman (2005) exploit the random assignment of welfareto-work clients in 1999 to 2003 (Work First program) across several welfare service providers with substantially different placement rates at temporary help jobs in a major metropolitan area in the U.S. state of Michigan to study the effect of holding a THS job on the labor market advancement for low-skilled workers.
 They find THS jobs to boost the short-term earnings of welfare clients, but to reduce their earnings and employment chances one to two years later, and to increase their welfare recidivism over this period.
-THS jobs, the authors conclude, appear overall no more effective than providing no job placements at all for low-skilled workers.
+Temporary help service jobs, the authors conclude, appear overall no more effective than providing no job placements at all for low-skilled workers.